 - When you research the organization and position, write down unanswered questions that arise for you and ask them during the interview.

-- Plan to ask the most important questions — like how does the open position help the organization fulfill its mission — as early as possible during the interview.
-During second interview and later, you should avoid asking questions that cast doubt on your understanding of the position.
+- Plan to ask the most important questions—like how does the open position help the organization fulfill its mission—as early as possible during the interview.
+During your second interview and later, you should avoid asking questions that cast doubt on your understanding of the position.

 Put together your Interview Tool Bag